AnyChart/docs.anychart.com/Basic_Charts/Calendar_Chart.md

 Then call {api:anychart.scales.OrdinalColor#ranges}ranges(){api} to set value ranges (two or more) you want to be marked by different colors.
 You can set a color for each of these ranges by using the {api:anychart.scales.OrdinalColor#colors}colors(){api} method.
 Please note that if you do not specify colors and ranges, the default settings of the ordinal color scale are used.

-Finally, call {api:anychart.charts.Calendar#colorScale}colorScale(){api} to set your scale as the color scale of the chart and {api:anychart.charts.Calendar#colorRange}colorRange(){api} to configure the **color range**.
+Finally, call {api:anychart.charts.Calendar#colorScale}colorScale(){api} to set your scale as the color scale of the chart.

+Optionally, you can use  {api:anychart.charts.Calendar#colorRange}colorRange(){api} to configure the **color range** - a special interactive element representing the color scale.
 With the ordinal color scale, it shows the ranges and their colors.
 You can find the available settings here: {api:anychart.core.ui.ColorRange}anychart.core.ui.ColorRange{api}.

 In this sample, there is a Calendar chart with an ordinal color scale and a color range: